 After pulling the radiator, I noticed the generator pulley was starting to wear thin and separate.
 Another small issue needing attention.

-Hmm, here's another issue.
+Hmm, here's another issue, and a not-so-minor one at that.
 To get the right side panel to close, I needed to remove the too-long oil filter (that's not the issue).
-I took a look in the filter and it appeared that hardly any oil had ever been inside the thing.
+After getting it off, I took a look inside and it appeared that hardly any oil had ever been inside the filter.
 After some snooping around the net, I realized that the Oliver engine pumps oil into the filter through the center and it returns to the engine through the six holes around the periphery of the filter.
 That is backwards to pretty much every filter design out there.
-Filters have an anti-drain-back feature that only allows oil to flow in one direction, and this feature kept oil out of this filter for who-knows-how-long.
+Filters have an anti-drain-back feature that only allows oil to flow in one direction, and this feature kept oil out of this filter for as long as this old filter has been on the engine.
 The engine has an adapter to allow for using a more readily available filter than the harder to find original design.

 I think that's enough photos for now.
-I'll post something when I get my new aluminum radiator for this thing.
+I'll post something when I get my new aluminum radiator installed on this tractor.

 No comments: